Bugfunbug/LinearReader/fabric/README.md

 ### Dependencies:
+Only LinearReader-fabric-1.1.1 and below needs Cloth Config API.
-The Fabric version of LinearReader requires Cloth Config API.
+(The Fabric version of LinearReader needs Fabric API.)
+Everything else has no dependencies.